Delta passenger tried to open emergency door as attention-grab to share vaccine views, feds say

 “The man was tackled to the ground by nearby passengers,” a passenger told the Register-Guard.
 “One of the flight attendants miraculously happened to be right there and she was able to shut/latch the door.”

-Hoover wrote that flight attendants instructed four other passengers to keep an eye out on Demarre and prevent the man from touching any of the other emergency exits.
+Hoover wrote that flight attendants instructed four other passengers to keep an eye on Demarre and prevent the man from touching any of the other emergency exits.

 Video of Demarre being escorted off the plane by police shows him yelling about the vaccines.